zackw/www.owlfolio.org/content/uncategorized/twitcleaner.md

 trouble deciding whether the accounts I'm following are worth it.
 Folks with much longer follow lists presumably have even harder going.

-Enter [The Twit Cleaner][], a service that scans your follow list and automatically categorizes the behavior of everyone on it.
-They have some straightforward heuristics for deciding whether someone is worth following, mostly documented in [their FAQ][]:
+Enter [The Twit Cleaner][], a (sadly, as of late 2013, defunct) service that scans your follow list and automatically categorizes the behavior of everyone on it.
+They have some straightforward heuristics for deciding whether someone is worth following, mostly documented in their FAQ:

 > **Q.** How are the (potential) bad guys broken down?
 >